-Students in 7th and 8th grade can participate in the Mock Trial competition which is coached by attorney parent volunteers.
-This extra-curricular activity begins in September and concludes in November.
+Students in seventh and eighth grade can participate in the Mock Trial competition, which is coached by attorney parent volunteers.
+This extracurricular activity begins in September and concludes in November.
 It is a great opportunity for students to learn problem solving and to practice public speaking.

-Does St. Augustin Catholic School have Girl Scout and Boy Scouting opportunities?
+Does St. Augustin Catholic School have Girl Scout and Boy Scout opportunities?

 What is D.A.R.E.?

-Drug Abuse Resistance Education Program is taught in our 5th grade class by a police officer each year.
-The Home and School Association provides funding for the D.A.R.E. program.
+Drug Abuse Resistance Education Program is taught in our fifth grade class by a police officer each year.
+The St. Augustin Home and School Association provides funding for the D.A.R.E. program.
 Our 5th-grade students enjoy this educational program.
 There is a graduation at the end of the program, and parents are invited to attend.

 What Are Middle School Dances?